Skype-Network-CSP/skype-network-docs/main.md

 <p>Earlier versions of Skype (1.x–5.x) used the Event Server to exchange data between the client and the server (contacts, statuses, messages).
 Later, Skype switched to the <a href="#">MSNP24</a> protocol after <a href="#">Windows Live Messenger</a> was discontinued.</p>

 <h1>Skype UDP Packet Structure</h1>
 <p>The Skype protocol is binary.
-Numbers use Big-Endian for the header, then Little-Endian for the encrypted body.</p>
+Numbers use Big-Endian for the header, then Little-Endian for the encrypted body.
-<p>When connected to a UDP-supernode, Skype sends a test request to verify the node which looks like this:</p>
+When connected to a UDP-supernode, Skype sends a test request to verify the node which looks like this:</p>

 <h2>ProbeHeader:</h2>